YuriyaJP/Class-Feedback-NLP-Database-Japanese/README.md

 # NLP
-Here I gather my data and exercises about Natural Language Processing.
+Here I gather my data extracted from my students about their feelings from my English class.
-This repository is for me to grasp the full scale of NLP capabilities.
+The data is from 2022 and contains 120 entries.
+I have tokenized it, removed words and classified the data into labels.